royemosby/royemosby/README.md

 # About Me

 I am a full-stack software engineer specializing in Ruby, Ruby on Rails, JavaScript, React, and all the fun tie-ins in between.
+Currently looking for remote work or work in the D.C. area.

 I'm a fan of flat caps, cast iron cooking, and web technologies.